Clueliss/steam-dedicated-server-auto-start-stop/README.md

 > If your minecraft server does not live in /opt/mcserv you need to run
 > $ sh ./configure.sh MCSERVER_DIR

-> Info: I may add an automatic configuration script in the future.

 ## Installation
 > \# bash install.sh
 > \# systemctl daemon-reload